-With delicious dishes like Hiroshima-style okonomiyaki, anago meshi, and the juiciest and plumpest oysters tempting you at every turn, it isn’t hard to see why Hiroshima is a favorite food destination for many Japanese.
+With delicious Hiroshima food favorites like okonomiyaki, anago meshi, and the juiciest and plumpest oysters tempting you at every turn, it isn’t hard to see why Hiroshima is a preferred food destination for many Japanese.

-If you’re exploring this part of Japan, then listed below are eight of the best restaurants to visit in Hiroshima and Miyajima Island.
+If you’re exploring this part of Japan and looking for the best food in Hiroshima, then listed below are eight of the best restaurants in Hiroshima and Miyajima Island.

 Most people who visit Hiroshima will split their time between the city and Miyajima Island.
 Miyajima is a small island located about an hour south of Hiroshima City.

-There are differences between Osaka- and Hiroshima-style okonomiyakis but at its core, it’s a Japanese savory-sweet pancake made with wheat flour batter mixed with eggs, grated yam, shredded cabbage, and any number of supplemental ingredients.
+There are differences between Osaka and Hiroshima okonomiyakis but at its core, it’s a Japanese savory-sweet pancake made with wheat flour batter mixed with eggs, grated yam, shredded cabbage, and any number of supplemental ingredients.

-Okonomiyaki is a core Hiroshima dish so it was the very first thing I wanted to have in the city.
-My research for the best okonomiyaki in Hiroshima led me to Nagata-ya, which is conveniently located just across a pedestrian bridge from Peace Memorial Park.
+Okonomiyaki is a Hiroshima food favorite so it was the very first thing I wanted to have in the city.
+My research for the best Hiroshima okonomiyaki led me to Nagata-ya, which is conveniently located just across a pedestrian bridge from Peace Memorial Park.